Adventure Cruises in Outer Hebrides

-The Isle of Harris is full of wildlife from hares to common porpoise, common seals, and many species of birds.
-In fact, there is a Bird of Prey Trail at the North Harris Eagle Observatory that is incredible.
-The island is full of mountains which makes for a visually interesting terrain for photographs of the animals you spot.
+The Isle of Harris is full of wildlife, from hares to common porpoises, common seals, and many species of birds.
+There is an incredible Bird of Prey Trail at the North Harris Eagle Observatory.
+The island is full of mountains, which makes for a visually interesting terrain for photographs of the animals you spot.

-The Isle of Lewis is the northern part of what makes up Harris and Lewis.
-In contrast to Harris, Lewis is flat and the sandy beaches plentiful.
+The Isle of Lewis is the northern part of Harris and Lewis.
+In contrast to Harris, Lewis is flat, and the sandy beaches are plentiful.
 See the standing stones called Calanais (Callanish) and fish, cycle, take a nature walk, or do some bird watching.

-Shiant Isles are home to Britain's oldest Puffin and a wonderful place for birdwatching.
+The Shiant Isles are home to Britain's oldest Puffin and are a wonderful place for birdwatching.
 It's also an excellent site for whale tours among the impressive sea cliffs.

-St. Kilda also has incredible sea cliffs and an extremely important seabird breeding locations.
-The island is volcanic which lends a special feel to its environment.
+St. Kilda also has incredible sea cliffs and extremely important seabird breeding locations.
+The island is volcanic, which lends a special feel to its environment.
 You can see fulmar, guillemot, and gannets, see the historic cottages in the village, and the local church, schoolroom and museum.

 The Uists are known for their wild landscapes, white beaches, and a sense of peace and tranquility.
 Music is a big deal in The Uists.
-Take in a performance at the Claddach Kirkibost community center, Taigh Chearsabhagh Museum and Arts Centre, and Kildonan Museum and see the exhibits while you're there.
-Also, there are otters here too, keep an eye out!
+Take in a performance at the Claddach Kirkibost Community Center, Taigh Chearsabhagh Museum and Arts Centre, and Kildonan Museum, and see the exhibits while you're there.
+Also, there are otters here; keep an eye out!

-Speedboat rides, fishing trips and cycling are popular activities on many of the islands in the Outer Hebrides.
-Use a bike to traverse the landscape to turn your trek into a photography cruise and stop along the way to sample local foods and crafts.
+Speedboat rides, fishing trips, and cycling are popular activities on many of the islands in the Outer Hebrides.
+Use a bike to traverse the landscape, turn your trek into a photography cruise, and stop to sample local foods and crafts.

 Top Tips for visiting the Outer Hebrides on a cruise

-The biggest tips for enjoying your experience small ship cruising around Scotland are:
+The biggest tips for enjoying your experience on a small ship cruising around Scotland are: